Loneliness Around the Holidays

 - Turkey and all the trimmings.
 Most families look forward to the traditional baked goods and dishes made year after year to celebrate the holidays.
 Involve your loved ones in the baking and cooking in the kitchen.

 - The perfect gift.
 If they can no longer drive or have mobility issues, offer to drive them to an event, shopping for gifts, or to the grocery store for extra baking supplies.
 A warm car and help carrying in heavy groceries might just be the perfect gift!

 - Bring the celebration to them.
 If your loved one can’t make it to a celebration or party, then make an extra effort to bring the party to them with visits from family and grandchildren.

-If you loved one can no longer live independently, or if their isolation is detrimental to their health, you may want to consider moving your loved one into an assisted living community.
+If you loved one can no longer live independently, or if their isolation is detrimental to their health, you may want to consider moving your loved one to an assisted living community.
 At Aegis Living, your family member will be surrounded by neighbors, new found friendships, and around-the-clock caregivers.
-The comradery and friendships within our communities are a source of joy, a boost of confidence, and proven to improve one’s sense of wellbeing.
+The comradery and friendships within our communities are a source of joy, a boost of confidence, and proven to improve one’s sense of well-being.
 Each day, residents enjoy a full schedule of enriching activities that appeal to their interests and passions.
 Schedule a tour of any of our assisted living or memory care communities today to see for yourself how living in a community can give your loved one a sense of connection.

 At Aegis Living, we wish you a warm and wonderful holiday for you and your family!